Jordan District

 District-Level NCES Analysis

 Jordan District operates 67 public schools serving 59,421 students, placing it among the larger districts in Utah.
-The school portfolio breaks down into 43 elementary, 15 other, 8 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 58,700 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Salt Lake County County.
+The school portfolio breaks down into 43 elementary, 15 combined, 8 high, 1 middle schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Salt Lake County.

 Jordan District school enrollment varies 218× across entities

 Jordan District school enrollment ranges from 13 students (lowest) to 2,837 students (highest), a spread of 2,824 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data